 All the artists who submitted work to make this project a reality will be honored prior to the exhibition opening at the Historic Thomas Center.
 Eleven cash prizes of $100 each, donated in support of the art project by Mike Hastings, Realtor with Dawn Realty, will be awarded at that time to 11 images selected for excellence.

 Synchronica :: Framing Time is funded in part through a grant from the Florida Humanities Council with funds from the National Endowment for the Humanities.
 Any views, findings, conclusions or recommendations expressed in the exhibition do not necessarily represent those of the Florida Humanities Council or the National Endowment of the Humanities.
+The exhibition is also sponsored by the State of Florida, Department of State, Division of Cultural Affairs and Florida Council on Arts and Culture.
 Additional support comes from the Gainesville Art in Public Places Trust, Gainesville Fire Rescue, The Doris Bardon Endowment and the Arts Association of Alachua County.
-Sponsored in part by the State of Florida, Department of State, Division of Cultural Affairs and the Florida Council on Arts and Culture.

 Synchronica :: Framing Time is one of the city-produced events in a yearlong series of exhibitions, programs, promotions, workshops and activities commemorating the 150th anniversary of the incorporation of the City of Gainesville on April 14, 1869.
 Gainesville150! aims to observe this historic milestone by bringing the community together through the anniversary year to reflect on our shared heritage, engage in building stronger relationships and looking forward toward our boundless future as the “New American City.”